gilacost/gilacost/README.md

 - 🏗️ Terraformer
 - 🤖 A bit obsessed with automation

+On a mission to change the way that teams operate and deliver software as co-founder of [BEAMOps software consultancy](https://beamops.co.uk).

 ## About

 I am a software engineer passionate about technology in general.
 I like every